ctsit/redcap_oncore_client/README.md

 # REDCap OnCore Client
 This REDCap external module provides integration with Forte Research's OnCore.
 It allows REDCap project builders to associate a REDCap project with an OnCore protocol and import enrollment data into REDCap.
-It also allows developers to read data from OnCore via the SIP interface, the SOAP API and UF's OCR API.
+It also allows users to select protocols via either the SIP interface or UF's OCR API, and read protocol data from OnCore via the SOAP API.

 ## Current Limitations